auth0/JWTDecode.swift/README.md

 Easily decode a [JWT](https://jwt.io/) and access the claims it contains.

 > ⚠️ This library doesn't validate the JWT.
 Any well-formed JWT can be decoded from Base64URL.

-> ⚠️ This library is currently in [**First Availability**](https://auth0.com/docs/troubleshoot/product-lifecycle/product-release-stages).
-We do not recommend using this library in production yet.
-As we move towards General Availability, please be aware that releases may contain breaking changes.

 **Migrating from v2?
 Check the [Migration Guide](V3_MIGRATION_GUIDE.md).**